gajajarosz/hidden-structure/README.txt

  EIP - Jarosz (2013)
- RIP - is the original RIP as proposed for Stochastic OT by Boersma (2003) RRIP - is what I called RRIP in Jarosz (2013) randRIP - this is a baseline model that doesn’t bother parsing; when there’s an error is simply generates another output randomly and uses that as a ‘winner’ to make an update.
+ RIP - is the original RIP as proposed for Stochastic OT by Boersma (2003) RRIP - is what I called RRIP in Jarosz (2013) randRIP - baseline model without parsing; when there’s an error it generates a random output as the ‘winner’ for the update.

  NOISE
  - what’s the variance around the ranking/weighting value
  - typical setting is something like 2

  NEGOK?
  - should the learner be allowed to posit and use negative weights.
-Set to 0 to keep weights non-negative.
+ - Set to 0 to keep weights non-negative.